-1 Basic principles observed and reported Scientific research begins to be translated into applied research and development.
-Examples include paper studies of a technology's basic properties.
-2 Technology concept and/or application formulated Invention begins.
+TRL Definition Description 1 Basic principles observed and reported Lowest level of technology readiness.
+Scientific research begins to be translated into applied research and development (R&D).
+Examples might include paper studies of a technology's basic properties.
+2 Technology concept and/or applications formulated Invention begins.
 Once basic principles are observed, practical applications can be invented.
 Applications are speculative and there may be no proof or detailed analysis to support the assumptions.
 Examples are limited to analytic studies.
-3 Analytical and experimental critical function or characteristic proof of concept Active research and development is initiated.
+3 Analytical and experimental function and/or characteristic proof of concept Active R&D is initiated.
 This includes analytical studies and laboratory studies to physically validate the analytical predictions of separate elements of the technology.
 Examples include components that are not yet integrated or representative.
-4 Component and/or breadboard validation in laboratory environment Basic technological components are integrated to establish that they will work together.
-This is relatively low fidelity compared with the eventual system.
-Examples include integration of ad hoc hardware in the laboratory.
-5 Component and/or breadboard validation in relevant environment Fidelity of breadboard technology increases significantly.
+4 Component and/or breadboard validation in a laboratory environment Basic technological components are integrated to establish that they will work together.
+This is relatively "low fidelity" compared with the eventual system.
+Examples include integration of "ad hoc" hardware in the laboratory.
+5 Component and/or breadboard validation in a relevant environment Fidelity of breadboard technology increases significantly.
 The basic technological components are integrated with reasonably realistic supporting elements so they can be tested in a simulated environment.
 Examples include "high-fidelity" laboratory integration of components.
-6 System/subsystem model or prototype demonstration in a relevant environment Representative model or prototype system, which is well beyond that of TRL 5, is tested in its relevant environment.
+6 System/subsystem model or prototype demonstration in a relevant environment Representative model or prototype system, which is well beyond that of TRL 5, is tested in a relevant environment.
 Represents a major step up in a technology's demonstrated readiness.
 Examples include testing a prototype in a high-fidelity laboratory environment or in a simulated operational environment.
-7 System prototype demonstration in an operational environment Prototype near or at planned operational system.
-Represents a major step up from TRL 6 by requirement demonstration of an actual system prototype in an operational environment (e.g., in an aircraft, in a vehicle, or in space).
+7 System prototype demonstrated in an operational environment Prototype near or at planned operational system.
+Represents a major step up from TRL 6 by requiring the demonstration of an actual system prototype in an operational environment (e.g., in an aircraft, in a vehicle, or in space.
 8 Actual system completed and qualified through test and demonstration Technology has been proven to work in its final form and under expected conditions.
 In almost all cases, this TRL represents the end of the true system development.
-Examples include developmental test and evaluation of the system in its intended weapon system to determine if it meets design specifications.
-9 Actual system proven through successful mission operations Actual application of the technology in its final form and under mission conditions, such as those encountered in operational test and evaluation.
+Examples include developmental test and evaluation (DT&E) of the system in its intended weapon system to determine if it meets design specifications.
+9 Actual system proven through successful mission operations Actual application of the technology in its final form and under mission conditions, such as those encountered in operational test and evaluations (OT&E).
 Examples include using the system under operational conditions.